Cold Sesame Noodles

-These Cold Sesame Noodles are perfect during the warm summer heat!
-They’re creamy, spicy, and so delicious with lots of sesame paste, chili oil, and a touch of Chinese black vinegar and sugar to balance it all out.
+Cold Sesame Noodles are one of my favorite things to eat during the warm summer months!
+They’re creamy, spicy, and so delicious – the sauce is made of sesame paste, chili oil, Chinese black vinegar and a touch of sugar to balance it all out.
+The best part is how Cold Sesame Noodles comes together in just 10 minutes!

 Watch the Cold Sesame Noodles Recipe Video Below!